ethicalAndroid/Snake-Eyed-Heroes/Character-Creation.md

 ### Traits

 A Trait is a word that describes the character.
 When you play the character, use their Traits to decide on how they act.

-For example:
+Example traits:

 - Tall and Strong
 - Small and Quiet